Open

 Eligible geographic areas

-- Companies must be located or headquartered within the Northern Development Initiative Trust region of British Columbia, Canada.
+- Businesses located or headquartered within the Northern Development Initiative Trust (NDIT) region in central and northern British Columbia.

 Selection criteria